 A person who is having a stroke may also be given a clot-dissolving medicine called TPA (tissue plasminogen activator) first.
 Thrombectomy may be recommended after TPA, to restore blood flow.

 When a blood clot moves to a blood vessel in the brain, it blocks blood flow to that area.
 Without blood and the oxygen it carries, that part of the brain starts to die.
 If blood supply isn't restored, permanent damage usually occurs.
 This is called a stroke.
 The body parts controlled by those damaged cells can't work, or function, as they should.
 This loss of function may be mild or severe.
 It may be short-term or lifelong.

 Treatment with thrombectomy can improve recovery from a stroke, especially if it's given as soon as possible after the stroke happens.
-Doctors try to use thrombectomy within 6 hours of a stroke.
+Doctors try to use thrombectomy within 6 to 24 hours of a stroke.
 It can limit damage to the brain and loss of body function from a stroke by removing the blood clot.
 If a blood clot in the brain isn't removed, it's more likely to cause serious damage.